ibsukru/focusbutton/apps/extension/README.md

 - Background: For timer accuracy
 - Tabs: For syncing timer state across browser tabs and windows (no content access)
 - ActiveTab: For displaying timer UI in response to user interaction (temporary access)
+- Scripting: For dynamically injecting timer UI code when needed (user-activated)

 ## Testing and Validation